sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/gitlab.md

 To configure GitLab as an authentication provider (which will enable sign-in via GitLab), see the [authentication documentation](../auth/index.md#gitlab).

-## GitLab.com rate limits
+## Rate limits

 You should always include a token in a configuration for a GitLab.com URL to avoid being denied service by GitLab's [unauthenticated rate limits](https://docs.gitlab.com/ee/user/gitlab_com/index.html#gitlabcom-specific-rate-limits).

-If Sourcegraph hits a rate limit imposed by GitLab.com, Sourcegraph will wait the appropriate amount of time specified by GitLab.com before retrying the request.
+If Sourcegraph hits a rate limit imposed by GitLab, Sourcegraph will wait the appropriate amount of time specified by GitLab before retrying the request.
 This can be several minutes in extreme cases.

-## Internal rate limits
+### Internal rate limits

 Internal rate limiting can be configured to limit the rate at which requests are made from Sourcegraph to GitLab.